You are here: home / Enid Blyton

 By 1945 both Imogen and Gillian were at boarding school and Enid had begun some of the series that would make her famous - the Famous Five books, the St Clare's books and the Faraway Tree and Wishing Chair books.

-Altogether, Enid Blyton wrote around 700 books, as well as magazines, articles and poems for children aged from about two to fourteen.
+There's no doubt that Enid Blyton was a prolific author.
+Altogether, she wrote around 700 books, as well as magazines, articles and poems for children aged from about two to fourteen.

 As Anita Bensoussane writes: